-A 30-second read by James Shagawat: For students with divorced parents who live separately, the FAFSA (Free Application for Federal Student Aid) asks that you fill out financial information in regards to the custodial parent.
+A 30-second read by the Baron Team: For students with divorced parents who live separately, the FAFSA (Free Application for Federal Student Aid) asks that you fill out financial information in regards to the custodial parent.
 For FAFSA, the custodial parent is the parent who the child has lived with the most over the last twelve months.

 Provided that the ex-spouse is the non-custodial parent:

 - Many private colleges assume that the non-custodial parent could be a possible source of funding, and therefore require that they fill out a supplemental financial aid document.

 - In that case, any financial support the non-custodial parent may give would only affect financial aid provided by the school, not the student’s federal and/or state aid benefits.